 It's hard to beat University of California - Berkeley if you want to pursue Electrical Engineering as a major.
-In addition to its bachelor's programs, University of California - Berkeley offers graduate degrees in EE.
+Students who graduate from the ee program earn an average of $79,634 in their early career salary and $134,688 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Around 82.0% of UC Berkeley applicants send their SAT scores, which average around 1,380.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Interested in learning more about University of California - Berkeley's campus?
-Go on a virtual tour.
+Learn more to see how well UC Berkeley ranks in other categories.

 Carnegie Mellon University is a great decision for individuals interested in an Electrical Engineering major.
 Students from the electrical engineering major at Carnegie Mellon University get 27.5% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.